DisciplinaOU/disciplina/README.md

 If you prefer to let Stack handle Haskell dependencies instead of Nix, or if the above doesn't work for you for whatever reason, leave `nix-shell` and build with `stack build --nix`.
 In that case, Nix will only provide native deps.

+## Issue tracker

+We use [YouTrack](https://issues.serokell.io/issues/DSCP) as our issue tracker.
+You can login using your GitHub account to leave a comment or create a new issue.